Jadael/TMT/readme.md

 **Gate and Trigger Commands**: These are just shorthand so you don't have to type out a bunch of numbers for things like drum sequences which don't care about pitch or the exact voltage.

-- `X` or `_` for a 10v output which guarantees a rising edge when the step begins even if the output was already at 10v, by dropping to 0v for the first 1ms.
-- `T` or `^` for a 1ms trigger pulse (this also guarantees a rising edge, so you'll get 0v for 1ms, then 10v for 1ms, then 0v until the next step), so that the output *doesn't* stay high for the entire step.
-This is usually what drum or clock-related modules will prefer.
 - `W` or `|` for a full-width gate; this one has no rising edge, so there will be no gap between this step and the prior step.
 This is identical to simply writing "10" or "100%" in the cell.
 The basic use case is to hold a gate open from the prior step for multi-step gates.
+- `T` or `^` for a 1ms trigger pulse (this also guarantees a rising edge, so you'll get 0v for 1ms, then 10v for 1ms, then 0v until the next step), so that the output *doesn't* stay high for the entire step.
+This is usually what drum or clock-related modules will prefer.
+- `X` or `_` for retrigger, a 10v output which guarantees a rising edge when the step begins even if the output was already at 10v, by dropping to 0v for the first 1ms.

 **Comments**: A `?` in a cell will begin a "comment"; it and all text for the rest of that cell will be ignored and highlighted in a different color.
 You can use these for labels, in-line comments and notes, or anything else where seeing a little text might be helpful.